While most automakers agree to compromise with California and other states, GM is a holdout

 Tags: clean air act, clean vehicle standards, committee on mission responsibility through investment, general motors, new york city comptroller, Office of Faith-Based Investing, president donald trump, rob fohr

-Ministries: Office of Faith-Based Investing and Corporate Engagement, Compassion, Peace and Justice, Environmental Issues
+Ministries: Office of Faith-Based Investing and Shareholder Engagement, Compassion, Peace and Justice, Environmental Issues